 Common Dysfunctions: Could They Be Related?

-Over the long term, it seems that other problems linked to long-term, subclinical ‘simple’ copper deficiency – such as impaired bone metabolism, poor glucose metabolism, arthritis, neurological dysfunction, and increased levels of Advanced Glycation Endproducts (AGE) – would also manifest from a functional copper deficiency created by excessive zinc intake, leading top copper researcher Dr. Leslie M. Klevay to warn of the “hazards of zinc supplements.”
+Over the long term, it seems that other problems linked to long-term, subclinical ‘simple’ copper deficiency – such as impaired bone metabolism, poor glucose metabolism, sore and inflamed joints, neurological dysfunction, and increased levels of Advanced Glycation Endproducts (AGE) – would also manifest from a functional copper deficiency created by excessive zinc intake, leading top copper researcher Dr. Leslie M. Klevay to warn of the “hazards of zinc supplements.”
 The problem, of course, is not zinc supplements – but excessive or unbalanced zinc supplementation.

-The most ironic twist in the tale of overemphasis on zinc has only recently appeared.
-Many men take zinc supplements to support the health of their prostates, because the prostate has the highest levels of this mineral of any organ of the body, and most studies have found that low levels of zinc in the prostate are associated with benign prostatic hypertrophy (BPH) and prostate cancer.
-But a large new study, which tracked the health habits of nearly 50 000 American male health professionals for 14 years, found that extreme zinc over-supplementation is associated with a more than doubled risk of developing prostate cancer, especially if continued for more than 10 years.
+Many men take zinc supplements to support the health of their prostate, because the prostate has the highest levels of this mineral of any organ of the body.
+Most studies have found that low levels of zinc in the prostate are associated with benign prostatic hypertrophy (BPH).

 Copper: The Free Radical Myth